BugHunter2k/grav-plugin-fred/README.md

 TODOs
 - save changes
+ - get right page(object) for submitted data / from uri
 - decide which editor is the best
 - invesitgate
  - make sure only markdown content is edited?
 Or what about twig content?